nhsx/SynthVAE/README.md

   --savefile SAVEFILE  load trained model's state_dict from file
 ```

+#### Note On Reproducibility Of Results

+Using the specific seed we provide as well as the <b>"standard"</b> <b>pre_proc_method</b> will result in a reproduction of our results for the SUPPORT & MIMIC-III sets.
+If you use the <b>"GMM"</b> <b>pre_proc_method</b> then there is currently an issue with replicating our results.

+This is due to the random nature of the GMM algorithm used.
+We need to incorporate a seeded way to train this pre-processing method to ensure that results can be obtained for SUPPORT and MIMIC-III sets.

 #### Dataset

 Experiments are run against the [Study to Understand Prognoses Preferences Outcomes and Risks of Treatment (SUPPORT) dataset](https://biostat.app.vumc.org/wiki/Main/SupportDesc) accessed via the [pycox](https://github.com/havakv/pycox) python library.
 Further experiments to test scalability of model were also performed on a pre-processed single table extracted from [MIMIC-III dataset](https://physionet.org/content/mimiciii/1.4/).
 The pre-processing to access this single table can be found within the SynthVAE files.

+Find information regarding using other datasets in the data guidance.
+There are certain conditions your data has to abide by in order for this model to work on these sets.

 ### Roadmap